Conference Program

 • 18:20-18:40 Roberta Baggio, Université de Corse

-Simulating Wildfires: An Operational Tool Integrating Atmospheric Dynamics
+Firecast: Towards an Operational Tool Integrating Atmospheric Dynamics ▶️ Watch the recording

 Wednesday 05/11: Machine Learning Approaches for Wildfire and Other Natural Risks